| | |

 Simplified printable instructions are at the bottom of this post.

-• Semi-gloss was the perfect choice for us because it gives the tile a little glossy look.
+• Semi-gloss was the perfect choice for us because it gives the tile a slightly glossy look.
 We also like semi-gloss for the trim and cabinets as well.
-I would probably only use semi-gloss or gloss for cleaning reasons.

-• You may want to note that a few readers have told us that they wished they went with gloss paint for a little more contrast to their cabinets.
+• You may want to note that a few readers have told us they wished they had used high gloss paint for a little more contrast to their cabinets.
 It is a personal preference on what look you prefer.
 The only con to using gloss paint is that it will show imperfections a little more than semi-gloss paint.

 Other Considerations

-• Some people may suggest using an epoxy kits meant for tile.
-However, they are smelly, and who really touches a kitchen backsplash compared to other areas in your home?
-We figured since this isn’t a bathroom floor or something we could try a simpler method.
+• Some people may suggest using epoxy paint.
+However, this kind of tile paint can be smelly, and who really touches a kitchen backsplash compared to other areas in your home?
+We felt there was no need to use this type of paint.

-• If using a kit, you will also have to compare the different white colors.
-Remembering not all white paints are considered equal.
-By buying a gallon of the High Reflective White (not tinted) from Sherwin Williams I knew I could use that paint to make everything match if I wanted to in the future.
+• If you use a kit, you will also have to compare the different white colors.
+Remember that not all white paints are equal.
+By buying a gallon of the High Reflective White (not tinted) from Sherwin Williams, I knew I could use that paint to make everything match in the future.

 • You can use Stix primer instead of the one we used.
-This is actually the one we recommend, but were not able to get it in time.
+Our local paint store recommended this to stick to the tile’s slick surface, but we were not able to get it in time.

 See the video in this post as well.